fwestenberg/reolink_dev/README.md

 | :-------------------    | :---------------------------------------------------------------------------------------------------------- |
 | Motion sensor off delay | Control how many seconds it takes (after the last motion detection) for the binary sensor to switch off.    |

+When the camera supports AI objects detection, a binary sensor is created for each type of object (person, vehicle, pet)

 ## Switch

 Depending on the camera, the following switches are created: